HCPC and BAAT registered Art Psychotherapist MA, PGCE, BA Hons

 Training, qualifications & experience

 I am a HCPC and BAAT registered Art Psychotherapist and Psychotherapist with an MA in Art Psychotherapy.

 Prior to qualifying as an Art Psychotherapist, I was a Primary School Teacher for 12 years, a Piano Teacher and a Self-employed registered Childminder for 2 years.

 As an Art Psychotherapist and Psychotherapist, I am self-employed and work with a wide range of clients.
 I work with adults and young people and I provide weekly 1:1 sessions at Magnolia - Centre for Health and Wellbeing in Neath.
 I have worked with people struggling with depression, anxiety, bereavement, eating disorders, personality disorders, anger issues, relationship difficulties and isolation to name just a few.

 I have also worked within Pupil Referral Units and schools, offering Art Psychotherapy to pupils who struggle with anxiety, emotional regulation, anger difficulties, suppressed emotions, bereavement, body image and low self-esteem to name just a few of their difficulties.
 I worked with parents from these schools too.

-I also offer Art Therapy to organisations for 'Wellbeing Days' such as colleges, schools, charities etc. I have provided weekly group sessions for adults in various commnuity centres, charities and other organisations.
+In the past, I have provided Art Psychotherapy in organisations such as colleges, schools and charities for 'Wellbeing Days'.
+I have also provided weekly group sessions for adults in various community centres, charities and other organisations.

-Previously, as an Art Psychotherapist, I have worked within the NHS, Secondary Care in Adult Mental Health and offered Art Therapy to clients suffering from eating disorders, low self-esteem, bereavement, psychosis and abusive relationships.
+Previously, as an Art Psychotherapist, I have worked within the NHS, Secondary Care in Adult Mental Health and offered Art Psychotherapy to clients suffering from eating disorders, low self-esteem, bereavement, psychosis and abusive relationships.
 I have also worked within the NHS on a ward for older adults, offering Art Therapy to clients suffering from dementia, physical symptoms and illnesses, loneliness and memory loss.

 I have found working with all of my clients a privilege and I have made it my aim to become attuned to each and every one of them in order to engage fully within the therapeutic relationship with them, enable them to feel heard and to authentically empathise with their individual stories through their art-making and verbal communication.
 I want to empower my clients to find a happier and healthier path and for them to strengthen their self-belief to move forward independently.